beluganos/beluganos/README.md

 Github issue page and e-mail are available.
 If you prefer to use e-mail, please contact `msf-contact-ml [at] hco.ntt.co.jp`.

 ## Development & Contribution
 Any contribution is encouraged.
 The main component is written in Go and Python.
 If you wish to create pull-request on github.com, please kindly create your request for **develop branch**, not master branch.
-If you find any issue, please kindly notify us by github issue pages.
+If you find any issue, please kindly notify us by GitHub issue pages.

 For more details, please refer to [CONTRIBUTING.md](CONTRIBUTING.md).